 The reactivation of fetal globin genes is the most promising treatment for β-hemoglobinopathies.
 This implies the reversal of the naturally occurring hemoglobin switching.
-Here, we show that expression of the orphan nuclear receptor COUP-TFII in adult HUDEP2 erythroid precursor cells activates γ-globin (HbF) at the expense of β-adult globin by specific occupation of the "adult" δ-β-region within the β-locus.
-Notably, although COUPT-FII and the main γ-globin repressor BCL11A-XL share a similar DNA binding consensus and a large number of chromatin targets, including the locus control region of the β-locus itself, they bind differentially to the γ and β promoters, eliciting an opposite transcriptional outcome.
-In addition, we find that COUP-TFII activates LinN28B, a known posttranscriptional repressor of BCL11A-XL.
+Here, we show that expression of the orphan nuclear receptor COUP-TFII in adult HUDEP2 erythroid precursor cells activates γ-globin (HbF) at the expense of β-adult globin by specific occupation of the 'adult' δ-β-region within the β-locus.
+Notably, although COUP-TFII and the main γ-globin repressor BCL11A-XL share a similar DNA binding consensus and a large number of chromatin targets, including the locus control region of the β-locus itself, they bind differentially to the γ and β promoters, eliciting an opposite transcriptional outcome.
+In addition, we find that COUP-TFII activates Lin28B, a known post-transcriptional repressor of BCL11A-XL.
 Our work identifies a molecular mechanism that could be leveraged to increase γ-globin levels in patients affected by β-hemoglobinopathies.

-Frigo, C., Pastori, V., Zambanini, G., Fabiano, M., Ahmed, S., Citterio, E., et al. (2025).
-COUP-TFII regulates hemoglobin switching by activating the BCL11A-XL repressor Lin28B and directly binding δ and β globin promoters in fetal versus adult erythroid cells.
-HAEMATOLOGICA [10.3324/haematol.2025.288485].
+Frigo, C., Pastori, V., Zambanini, G., Fabiano, M., Ahmed, S., Citterio, E., et al. (2026).
+COUP-TFII regulates hemoglobin switching by activating the BCL11A-XL repressor LIN28B and directly binding δ and β globin promoters in fetal versus adult erythroid cells.
+HAEMATOLOGICA, 111(5), 1747-1758 [10.3324/haematol.2025.288485].

-COUP-TFII regulates hemoglobin switching by activating the BCL11A-XL repressor Lin28B and directly binding δ and β globin promoters in fetal versus adult erythroid cells
+COUP-TFII regulates hemoglobin switching by activating the BCL11A-XL repressor LIN28B and directly binding δ and β globin promoters in fetal versus adult erythroid cells

 Frigo, Carlotta;Pastori, Valentina;Fabiano, Martina;Ahmed, Sajeela;Ronchi, Antonella Ellena